Storytelling for the Screen: The Wind and the Reckoning

 Visceral and visually arresting, The Wind and the Reckoning is based on real-life historical events as told through the memoirs of Pi’ilani herself.
 It is one of only a small number of films with international distribution to be performed primarily in ʻŌlelo Hawaiʻi (the native Hawaiian language).

-In this event, producer and UCSB alumnus Angela Laprete and actor Lindsay Watson (Pi’ilani) will join moderator Tyler Morgenstern (Assistant Director, Carsey-Wolf Center) for a post-screening discussion of The Wind and the Reckoning.
+In this event, producer and UCSB alumnus Angela Laprete and actor Lindsay Watson (Pi’ilani) joined moderator Tyler Morgenstern (Assistant Director, Carsey-Wolf Center) for a post-screening discussion of The Wind and the Reckoning.

 Biographies